Duke-GCB/SciComp-Materials/bash/bash_lesson.md

 ## Loops
 use a loop to create a separate file for each chromosome in the input file, using bash and redirection

+Bonus: use a loop to do this for every file